See individual actions and websites for calls

 Along with the direct funding offered through the Culture strand, the European Commission also funds support measures for Special Actions.
 These actions are designed to raise awareness of Europe’s culture and heritage sectors by rewarding achievement and highlighting excellence.

 The Special Actions include:

 The European Capitals of Culture initiative is designed to Highlight the richness and diversity of cultures in Europe, increase European citizens' sense of belonging to a common cultural area and foster the contribution of culture to the development of cities.
 European Capitals of Culture are formally designated four years before the actual year.
 This long period of time is necessary for the planning and preparation of such a complex event.
 The panel, supported by the European Commission, has a continuing role during these four years in supporting European Capitals of Culture with advice and guidance and taking stock of their preparations.

-European Heritage sites are milestones in the creation of today’s Europe.
-Spanning from the dawn of civilization to the Europe we see today, these sites celebrate and symbolise European ideals, values, history and integration.
-Since 2013, these sites have been carefully selected for their symbolic value, the role they have played in the European history and activities they offer that bring the European Union and its citizens closer together.
+European Heritage Label European Heritage sites are milestones in the creation of today’s Europe.
+Spanning from the dawn of civilisation to the Europe we see today, these sites celebrate and symbolise European ideals, values, history and integration.
+Since 2013, these sites have been selected for their symbolic value, the role they have played in European history and activities they offer.
+These sites bring the European Union and its citizens closer together.

 The European Union Prize for Literature is an annual initiative to recognise the best emerging authors in Europe.
 Launched by the European Commission in 2009, the prize is open to countries participating in the Creative Europe programme for the cultural and creative sectors.
 The EUPL is at present organised by a consortium consisting of the European Booksellers Federation, the European Writers' Council and the Federation of European Publishers.